What Is the Spanish Shadowing Technique?

 4 Scientific Benefits of Shadowing

-3. Reduced speaking anxiety (82% of participants) Trần Văn Hòa (2020) found that consistent shadowing practice significantly reduced speaking anxiety and built confidence in students who previously avoided speaking opportunities.
+3. Reduced speaking anxiety (82% of participants) Trần Văn Hòa (2020) found consistent shadowing practice significantly reduced speaking anxiety and built confidence in students who previously avoided speaking opportunities.

 How to Practice Shadowing: A 5-Step Guide